mattwach/tinygo_picocalc/README.md

 6. Unplug the micro USB.
 7. You can power the PicoCalc using either 18650 batteries or the USB-C port.

 Why no batteries?
-PicoCalc hardware currently (11/2025) has a flaw where, if the PicoCalc is powered on with the micro USB attached, it will feed 5V to the 18650 batteries- this can overcharge these batteries which you want to avoid (Google "18650 overvoltage").
+PicoCalc hardware currently (11/2025) has a flaw.
+If the PicoCalc is powered on with the micro USB attached, it will feed 5V to the 18650 batteries.
+This hardware bug can overcharge these batteries which you want to avoid (Google "18650 overvoltage").

 ## Serial Communications

-When using the USB-C port as a serial monitor (via `-serial=uart`), the PicoCalc hardware tries to charge any installed 18650 batteries.
+When using the USB-C port as a serial monitor (via `-serial=uart`), the PicoCalc hardware attempts to charge any installed 18650 batteries.
 It will not overcharge them in this case but can still pull a fair amount of current.
-Running with the USB-C port and no batteries will avoid charging the PicoCalc.
+Running with the USB-C port and no batteries will avoid the high current draw.

 ## Troubleshooting / Debugging